 5.4.5 Comments received as a result of an IEEE Public Review

-5.4.6 Comments received from persons who are neither in the balloting group nor an IEEE Public Review commenter
+5.4.6 Comments received from persons who are neither in the Standards Association balloting group nor an IEEE Public Review commenter

-Comments received after the close of a ballot will be provided to the Sponsor.
-The Sponsor shall acknowledge the receipt of these late comments to the commenter and take such action as the Sponsor deems appropriate.
-If the Sponsor considers the comments and provides a response to the commenter indicating that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Sponsor upon request.
+Comments received after the close of a ballot will be provided to the Standards Committee.
+The Standards Committee shall acknowledge the receipt of these late comments to the commenter and take such action as the Standards Committee deems appropriate.
+If the Standards Committee considers the comments and provides a response to the commenter indicating that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Standards Committee upon request.

 5.5 Submission of proposed standards to the IEEE SA Standards Board

 Approved IEEE standards may be submitted for adoption by other organizations (see also 5.6).
 As part of the adoption process, the adopting organization may receive comments on the technical content of the standard.
 These comments should be sent to the IEEE Standards Department.
-The comments will then be referred to the Sponsor for a response.
+The comments will then be referred to the Standards Committee for a response.
 Responses shall be directed to the commenter, with a copy sent to the IEEE Standards Department.
-If, in the opinion of the Sponsor, such comments warrant an amendment or revision to the approved IEEE standard, the Sponsor shall submit a PAR.
+If, in the opinion of the Standards Committee, such comments warrant an amendment or revision to the approved IEEE standard, the Standards Committee shall submit a PAR.

 Adoption of IEEE standards by national, regional, and international standards organizations is encouraged.
 This adoption shall be a formal process that may include a reciprocal agreement between the IEEE and the organization adopting the IEEE standard.
 The following subclauses discuss the methods for processing adoption requests.

 5.6.1 Process for adoption of IEEE Standards

 Arrangements for non-IEEE organizations to adopt IEEE standards are established in binding memoranda of understanding.
 These memoranda of understanding shall be executed by the Managing Director, Standards, and the responsible person in the other organization.
 IEEE staff shall have responsibility for negotiating the terms and conditions of these agreements.
 Requests for adoption of IEEE standards shall be forwarded to the Contracts and Licensing Manager, IEEE Standards Department.